 Actions by other key stakeholders.

-Wide-ranging and inclusive actions by sub-national governmental entities such as Ministry of Finance, Ministry of Marine Affairs and Fisheries, Ministry of Environment, Ministry of Science and Technology.
+Wide-ranging and inclusive actions by (ID, MY, PH, TL) concerned government agencies in the areas of marine, fisheries, environment, science and technology and universities.
 Further it will actions from local communities, non-governmental organizations, and private sector actors as well as profits and non-profit organizations.

 Projects and funding programs.